FA-Minify/gulp-fa-minify/README.md

 **Attention:** Only works with the non minified JavaScript files because this plugin uses regular expressions to find the defined icons.
-The minified / mangled files makes this very hard.
 But adding the [gulp-uglify](https://www.npmjs.com/package/gulp-uglify) for example is a simple one-liner.